 We and the underwriters named below have entered into an underwriting agreement with respect to the shares being offered.
 Subject to certain conditions, each underwriter has severally agreed to purchase the number of shares indicated in the following table.
-Wachovia Capital Markets, LLC is the representative of the underwriters.
+Wachovia Capital Markets, LLC and J.P.
+Morgan Securities Inc. are acting as joint bookrunners and representatives of the underwriters.

 Underwriters Number of Shares

 Wachovia Capital Markets, LLC

+J.P.
+Morgan Securities Inc.

+Jefferies & Company, Inc.

-Total
+Total 6,500,000